CodeRunner5235/Opencore-Steam-Deck/README.md

 **Kexts**

-*Note: Kexts with look like regurlar folders with .kext at the end on Windows and Linux.
+*Note: Kexts with look like regular folders with .kext at the end on Windows and Linux.
 Just get the folders with the .kext at the end, these are what you want*

-Make sure you have these Kexts in your kexts foldler:
+Make sure you have these Kexts in your kexts folder:

 1. [Lilu.kext](https://github.com/acidanthera/Lilu/releases)
 2. [VirtualSMC.kext](https://github.com/acidanthera/VirtualSMC/releases) *Only the VirtualSMC.kext is needed, none of the others in the folder*
 3. [GUX-RyzenXHCIFix](https://github.com/RattletraPM/GUX-RyzenXHCIFix/releases/tag/v1.3.0b1-ryzenxhcifix) *This kext is experimental!
 Make sure you read its readme!*
 4. [USBToolBox.kext](https://github.com/USBToolBox/kext/releases)
-5. For USBMap.kext, you can make your own with the [tool](https://github.com/USBToolBox/tool) with REQUIRES Windows and DOES NOT support linux, or if you dont have Windows, you can use [this](https://github.com/CodeRunner5235/Opencore-Steam-Deck/blob/main/UTBMap.zip) map which *should* work, but dont be supprised of it stops working
+5. For USBMap.kext, you can make your own with the [tool](https://github.com/USBToolBox/tool) with REQUIRES Windows and DOES NOT support Linux, or if you dont have Windows, you can use [this](https://github.com/CodeRunner5235/Opencore-Steam-Deck/blob/main/UTBMap.zip) map which *should* work, but dont be surprised if it stops working

 6. [AppleMCEReporterDisabler.kext](https://github.com/acidanthera/bugtracker/files/3703498/AppleMCEReporterDisabler.kext.zip) is only needed for macOS versions newer than *but not including* Big Sur.